Derivative Analysis & Quotient Rule

 Identifying Maxima, Minima, and Stationary Points

-A critical point (where \(f'(x) = 0\)) can be one of three things.
-You figure out which by looking at how \(f'(x)\) changes sign:
+A critical point (where \(f'(x) = 0\)) can be one of three types.
+One determines the classification by examining how \(f'(x)\) changes sign:

 | Sign change in \(f'(x)\) | Type of critical point |